klperiwal/predict-heart-disease/README.md

 <br>

-# <div style="font-family: Times New Roman; padding: 12px; line-height: 1;">Conclusion</div>
+<h3 style="font-family: Times New Roman" >CONCLUSION:</h3>

-- This dataset is great for understanding how to handle binary classification problems with the combination of numerical and categorical features.
+- This dataset handles binary classification problems with the combination of both numerical and categorical features.

-- SMEs (doctors or nurses) can be assisted by providing insights which enables them to take the next line of action.
+- SMEs (doctors or nurses) can be assisted by providing insights that enable them to take the next line of action.

-- For feature engineering, it might feel confusing about the order of the processes.
-In this case, data scaling was executed before the feature selection test.
-We might feel like we are tampering the data before passing it to the tests but the results are the same irrespective of the order of the process.
-(Try it out!)
+- For feature engineering, data scaling was executed before the feature selection test.
+We might feel like we are tampering with the data before passing it to the tests but the results are the same irrespective of the order of the process.
 - For modeling, hyperparameter tuning is not done.
 It can push the performances of the algorithms.
-Overall the algorithm performances are good.